When the time of the year that calls for sweaters and football rolls around, most people are thinking about pumpkins and other fun fall events.

 Although it doesn’t have a post I can send you too, it seems easy enough to figure out.
 The author of the picture made the face using a sharpie and some googly eyes.

-For the inserts, they added a Swiss Miss bag (or something similar), two candy canes and some marshmallows along with a cute little recipe poem card.
+For the inserts, they added a Swiss Miss bag (or something similar), 2 candy canes, and some marshmallows along with a cute little recipe poem card.

 13. Make an Ornament